 iPhone SE (2022) vs. iPhone 13 performance

 When Apple releases a new iPhone SE model, it typically uses the same chipset that powered the flagship phones arriving the previous fall.
 For the iPhone SE (2022), that means the same A15 Bionic silicon featured in the iPhone 13.
-For that reason, we don't expect to see a big performance gap when we benchmark the new iPhone.

 Both phones offer 5G connectivity — a new development for the iPhone SE.
 However, Verizon customers should note that the iPhone SE (2022) does not support mmWave-based 5G.
 While Verizon is rolling out high-speed C-Band 5G to more areas, its early 5G efforts were centered around mmWave.
 According to other reports, the iPhone SE (2022) also won't work with AT&T's upcoming 3.45GHz 5G spectrum. iPhone 13 owners don't have to worry about these caveats.